-In October 1970 US President Richard Nixon and his wife Pat made an official visit to Ireland.
+US President Richard Nixon and his wife Pat end their visit to Ireland.

 The highlight of the trip was the President's visit to the Quaker Burial Ground at Hodgestown, near Timahoe in County Kildare.
 This is where his mother, Hannah Milhouse’s ancestors were buried.